ClouDesire/docusaurus/docs/syndication.md

 The `paid` field is true when all the generated invoices for a certain subscription has been paid by the customer, otherwise it is false.

-Please note that if the customer credit card information is stored on the platform, each subscription will be created as “already paid”  (namely in the first `Subscription CREATED` event, the `deploymentStatus` will be `PENDING`, and the `paid` field will be true.)
+Please note that if the customer credit card information is stored on the platform, each subscription will be created as "already paid"  (namely in the first `Subscription CREATED` event, the `deploymentStatus` will be `PENDING`, and the `paid` field will be true.)

 For `TRIAL subscriptions`, you should provision the new tenant immediately, and the initial `deploymentStatus` will be `PENDING` (and not `WAITING_PAYMENT`).